orix-software/bpm/mkdocs/docs/index.md

 The guide will give you all you need to know about how to use BPM to develop Orix packages.

-### bpm Reference

-The reference covers the details of various areas of bpm.

-### Bpm Commands

-The commands will let you interact with bpm using its command-line interface.

-### Frequently Asked Questions

-## Appendices

-- Glossary

 ## Other Documentation

-- Changelog — Detailed notes about changes in bpm in each release.
 - cc65 website — Links to official cc65 documentation and tools.
 - Oricutron website